intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

    and server-side {{Schlinker2019}} settings.
 6. Working latency depends on algorithm choice for addressing endpoint congestion control and router queuing.

+Finally, it was commonly agreed to that the best metrics are those that are actionable.

 ## Cross-layer Considerations {#discussions-cross-layer}